wp-plugins/contactuscom/readme.txt

 * *Launch date 21.08.2013*

 = 2.5.4 =
-* NEW: Button Tab by default at first time.
+* NEW: Button Tab by default at first time
-* Fixed: Validation for required data.
+* Fixed: Validation for required data
 * *Launch date 21.08.2013*

 = 2.5.3 =
-* ***NEW : Plugin Look and Feel.***
+* ***NEW : Plugin Look and Feel***
-* Bug Fix: Minor url encode issues on sign up.
+* Bug Fix: Minor url encode issues on sign up
 * *Launch date 29.07.2013*

 = 2.5.2 =
-* ***NEW : Most form templates are now responsive design (with minimums and maximums for best appearance).***
+* ***NEW : Most form templates are now responsive design (with minimums and maximums for best appearance)***
-* Bug Fix: Minor javascript issues.
+* Bug Fix: Minor javascript issues
-* Udated: Using wp core jQuery UI.
+* Udated: Using wp core jQuery UI
 * *Launch date 12.07.2013*

 = 2.5.1 =
-* NEW : One-step activation process.
+* NEW : One-step activation process
 * Simplified: Signup process so that initial password is auto-generated
 * Removed: Requirement for separate activation via email
-* Bug Fix: Our Button Tab javascript file is located before the body tag, the right way.
+* Bug Fix: Our Button Tab javascript file is located before the body tag, the right way
 * *Launch date 05.07.2013*

 = 2.5 =
 * NEW : CUSTOM Form Settings.
-Choose which page(s) to place your contact form.
+Choose which page(s) to place your contact form
-* Bug Fix: UI compatibility issue in older WordPress versions.
+* Bug Fix: UI compatibility issue in older WordPress versions
 * *Launch date 21.05.2013*

 = 2.0.1 =
 * Bug Fix: Form Settings - Inline Form Page Version was not assigning a variable correctly.
-This has been resolved.
+This has been resolved
 * *Launch date 30.04.2013*

 = 2.0 =